 • Housing: Ads promising military discounts and too-good-to-be-true incentives use stolen photos of legitimate rental properties to bait renters out of security deposits via money transfer schemes.

-• Cars: Low-priced vehicles posted on classified ad Web sites tout discounts for military personnel, or claim to be from soldiers who need to sell fast because they’ve been deployed.
-Schemers convince buyers to wire money; however, vehicle data’s stolen.
+• Cars: Low-priced vehicles posted on classified ad websites tout discounts for military personnel, or claim to be from soldiers who need to sell fast because they've been deployed.
+Schemers convince buyers to wire money; however, vehicle data is stolen.

 • Veterans For Hire: This scam targets our younger veterans.
 Scammers pose online as representatives of government contracting firms.
-When veterans contact them for jobs, they ask for a copy of the veteran’s passport before they can officially offer them a job.
-Of course, there’s no job to offer and the con artist now has personal information that can be used for identity theft.
+When veterans contact them for a job, they ask for a copy of the veteran’s passport before they can officially offer them a job.
+Of course there is no job to offer and the con artist now has personal information that can be used for identity theft.

 • Protect Finances: Never wire transfer money to strangers.